odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 are therefore pushed out of the Action and into the **Domain** (for domain logic concerns) or the response renderer (for presentation logic concerns).

-A response could be rendered to HTML (e.g with Twig) for a standard web request; or it might be something like JSON for RESTful API requests.
+A response could be rendered to HTML for a standard web request; or it might be something like JSON for a RESTful API.

-**Note:** [Closures](https://www.php.net/manual/en/class.closure.php) (functions) as routing handlers are quite "expensive", because PHP has to create all closures for each request.
-The use of class names is more lightweight, faster and scales better for larger applications.

 Create a sub-directory: `src/Action`